Tax Rules for Deductions on Repairs and Maintenance

 - The repairs result from the wear and tear of being used in a trade or business;

 - The repairs are expected to be necessary more than once during a 10-year period (for buildings and structures related to buildings), or more than once during the property's class life (for property other than buildings).

 (Class life refers to the number of years over which the IRS expects us to depreciate property.
 This is outlined in Publication 946, How to Depreciate Property, especially the property class section of chapter 4 and Appendix B.)

 Now the landlord replaced the roof.
 This type of restoration needs to be capitalized and depreciated (over 27.5 years or 39 years, as applicable).
-So now the landlord has two assets being depreciated: the original building and the new roof.
+So now the landlord has two assets being depreciated: The original building and the new roof.
 But the old roof is included in the building.
 So in a way, the landlord is depreciating an asset (the old roof) that no longer exists.
 In this scenario, the IRS allows the landlord to make a partial disposition.
 In essence, the landlord can write off the cost of the old roof (thus removing that part of the cost from the building's depreciation schedule).

 What You Need to Look At

-For each repair or maintenance expense:
+For each repair or maintenance expense, you should:

-- Review the invoice for the expense
+- Review the invoice for the expense.

 - Review the expense.
 If the total invoice is $2,500 or less, consider using the de minimis safe harbor.
-Is the amount equal to or less than $10,000?
+Is the amount $10,000 or less?
 Equal to or less than 2 percent of the unadjusted basis of the property being repaired?
 If so, consider using the safe harbor election for small taxpayers.

 - Capitalize any expenses as needed and set up a depreciation schedule for writing off the repair expense.